eclipse-archived/codewind/src/pfe/file-watcher/server/test/README.md

 Performance test suite can be ran either on local or kube, similar to Functional Test Suite.
 To run the performance test, run the following commands:
 - `cd src/pfe/file-watcher/server/test/performance-test`
-- `./performance-run.sh --release=<base_release>`
+- `./test.sh --release=<base_release>`

-By default, the performance run is defaulted to run 10 iterations.
+By default, the performance run is defaulted to run 3 iterations.
 The option to run for fewer or more iterations can be passed to the script.
-For additional information on the script options, check `./performance-run.sh --help`.
+For additional information on the script options, check `./test.sh --help`.

+Performance test report and data is stored under `$HOME/.codewindtest/turbine/performance-test-data/<TEST_TYPE>/<RELEASE>/<DATE_OF_RUN>/<TIME_OF_RUN>`

+Performance test baseline data csv is stored under `$HOME/.codewindtest/turbine/performance-test-baseline/<TEST_TYPE>/<RELEASE>`

+By default our nightly runs will use tonight's run to compare against the baseline set by yesterday's run.
+To compare it with a set baseline, set `export NEW_BASELINE=n` before running the test.

+To run performance test against a specific release, e.g 0.10.0, and compare it against an older release, e.g. 0.9.0, please set `export COMPARABLE_RELEASE=0.9.0` when running the performance test as `./test.sh --release=0.10.0`.

 ## Developing new tests